-Accountants, or bookkeepers, do not provide financial management support and input for SMB owners to plan and control their businesses.
+Many accountants, and bookkeepers, do not provide the financial management support and input for SMB owners to plan and control their businesses.

-They know that there are pieces missing in their business ... they just don’t know which ones.
+They know that there are pieces missing in their business ... but they often don’t know which ones.

 Unfortunately they are wrong ... very wrong ... they haven’t!